SmiteshP/nvim-navbuddy/README.md

         reorient = "smart",    -- "smart", "top", "mid" or "none" scrolloff = nil        -- scrolloff value when navbuddy is open },
-	custom_hl_group = nil,     -- "Visual" or any other highlight group }
+	custom_hl_group = nil,     -- "Visual" or any other hl group to use instead of inverted colors }
 ```